-OAA and its partners have released the latest Regional Climate Impacts and Outlooks, which recap summer conditions and provide insight into what might be expected this autumn.
+NOAA and its partners have released the latest Regional Climate Impacts and Outlooks, which recap summer conditions and provide insight into what might be expected this fall.

 Summer Temperature Recap

 The meteorological summer (June-August) average temperature for the contiguous U.S. was 73.0°F, 1.6°F above average, ranking 15th warmest on record.
 Temperatures were above average across much of the West and in parts of the Upper Midwest, Southern Plains, Northeast and along the Gulf of Mexico and East Coast.
 Temperatures were below average in parts of the west-central Plains, Ohio Valley and Southeast.
 Louisiana ranked warmest on record, while Texas and Florida each ranked second warmest for this summer season.
 Four additional states ranked among their top-10 warmest on record for this period.
 Based on NOAA's Residential Energy Demand Temperature Index (REDTI), the contiguous U.S. temperature-related energy demand for June–August was 184 percent of average and the 12th-highest value in the 129-year period of record.

 Summer Precipitation Recap

 The contiguous U.S. summer precipitation total was 8.35 inches, 0.03 inch above average, ranking in the middle third of the June-August record.